silver-machine/crowbar/README.md

 "How many times? " ask toint store x

 x for i
-  i tostr ": Hello, World" && . ;; Indentation doesn't matter
+  i tostr ": Hello, World" && .
 end
 ```

 ## Learning Crowbar

-`examples/` has a few simple examples that show how to use it.
+`examples/` has a few simple examples that show how to use Crowbar.
 The [cheatsheet](cheatsheet.cb) is useful for quick references.
 The `help` library is simple but works too.

 ## Installing